best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 This allows other programs to use your scripts.
 For example you can use the `Rcmd <script-path>` command to run your R scripts or the `python <script-path>` command to run your Python scripts.

-Running your analysis files from end to end, ensures that your code is executed in the same order each time.
+Running your analysis files from end to end ensures that your code is executed in the same order each time.
 It also runs the code with a clean environment, not containing variables or other objects from previous runs that can be a common source of errors.